 Compassion is about more than just an understanding and caring workplace.
 It is about awakening the emotions within us so that when we notice that someone is struggling, we try to do something to help.[iv]
 It involves sensing what might be causing an individual distress and deciding what might be helpful for them at that moment.
 Compassion is about taking thoughtful action.[v]
 Compassion is not just about feeling good by doing good.
 It also builds the bottom line[vi] and is in many ways the hidden heart of strategic advantage.[vii]
 Organizations that are built around the value of compassion have been found to generate better financial performance and experience high levels of employee and customer retention,[viii] and this is due to the fact that employees will give more when they feel genuinely cared for.

 Many leaders are currently facing tough decisions about the viability of their businesses.
 It is at times like these that compassionate leadership is needed more than ever.
 Companies that explicitly care for their people when times are tough, have been found to perform better in the long term as their employees work harder and are more committed to helping their employer recover from the crisis. [ix]

-Dr Amy Bradley is Hult Professor specializing in the topics of leadership, compassion and engagement at work.
+Dr Amy Bradley is a Hult Professor specializing in the topics of leadership, compassion, and engagement at work.
 Amy’s recent book, The Human Moment, argues that organizations must find ways of becoming more compassionate in an age where our work is increasingly de-humanized.

 [i] Pace, A (2010) Unleashing Positivity in the Workplace, TD Magazine, pp. 41-44.